arungudelli/angularjswiki/content/en/fontawesome/fa-low-vision.md

-## Low Vision Icon with Fixed Width
+## fa-low-vision Icon with Fixed Width

 All the font awesome icons does not have same width.